ZekeAranyLucas/material-takehome/README.md

 Hypothesis is that we simplify the implementation to meet the functional requirments, but we will need to revisit limits and the implmentation before general purpose release. once the scenarios are understood, then limits will need to be tested and enforced.

+### D8: defer support for relative paths

+Relative paths are required to use some Files APIs (like [createDirectories](https://docs.oracle.com/javase/8/docs/api/java/nio/file/Files.html#createDirectories-java.nio.file.Path-java.nio.file.attribute.FileAttribute...-)).
+Hypothesis the leverage for doing this right now is weak, and the time is better spent on other scenarios.
+Relative paths is also one of the suggested extensions.
+Prototype is in branch fix-mkdirs-and-relative-paths.

 # TODO : slim down devcontainers stuff